rasveerb/node-blog/README.md

 # node-blog
-A node express app which submits blog posts
+A node express app which submits blog posts.